Operation Halyard: Ground combat

-Due to the collection of rescued aviators near Pranjani, fighting occurred between the Chetniks and German and Bulgarian occupation forces.
+Due to the concentration of rescued aviators near Pranjani, fighting occurred between the Chetniks and German and Bulgarian occupation forces.
 On 14 March 1944 the Germans moved into the village of Oplanić, near Gružа, looking for the crew of a downed Liberator.
-Captain Nikola Petković's 4th battalion of the Gruža brigade opened fire on the German armored vehicles to lure them away from the portion of the village where the aviators were hiding.
+Captain Nikola Petković's 4th Battalion of the Gruža Brigade opened fire on German armored vehicles to lure them away from the portion of the village where the aviators were hiding.
 Three Chetniks were killed and two more captured during the firefight.
 After the war, the communists destroyed their gravestones.

 The 1st Dragačevo Brigade of the First Ravna Gora Corps engaged German forces attempting to capture an American aircrew bailing out over the Čačak - Užice road.
 Vučković reported the deaths of a few Chetnik soldiers in the fight.
 The fallen Chetniks were buried in a cemetery in Dljin village.

-Lieutenant Colonel Todor Gogić, commander of the Morava group Corps sent a radiogram to Mihailović on 17 April, "On 15 April at about 11 hours, due to engine failure, a B-24 Liberator with a crew of 10 made an emergency landing near the village of Drenovac south of Paraćin.
-We managed to rescue nine crew members from the Germans and Bulgarians, but one airmen was captured.
-The crew is from the 861st Squadron, 460th bomber group."
+Lieutenant Colonel Todor Gogić, commander of the Morava group Corps sent a radiogram to Mihailović on 17 April:

-Departure of Chetnik political mission
+Departure of the Chetnik political mission

-The British SOE military mission led by Brigadier Charles Armstrong was ready for evacuation by late-May 1944.
+The British SOE military mission led by Brigadier Charles Armstrong was ready for evacuation by late May 1944.
 Following agreement with their Bari headquarters, three Douglas Dakota cargo aircraft (C-47s) landed at Pranjani on 29 May.
 In addition to the SOE mission, 40 rescued Allied airmen were also evacuated.
 Mihailović had decided to send a political mission to London using the same evacuation.
 The mission was led by the President of the Socialist Party of Yugoslavia, Živko Topalović.
 Topalović had been a member of the Labour and Socialist International party before the war.
 He intended to meet with British political leaders to influence them to change Winston Churchill's decision to abandon Mihailović and support Josip Broz Tito.
 Topalović's mission was a failure.
 The British did not allow him to leave southern Italy.